Kantigen/ka-api-docs/docs/api/concepts/start.md

 {% include section_title.html title="Architecture" %}

 There are two main components, the Server code written predominantly in Perl and the client code written in Javascript (using ReactJS).
-In addition user code can be run on the servers in Docker containers.
-This allows user code to be written in a variety of languages (Javascript, Perl, Ruby, Python) but in a secure manner.
+In addition users can use the same API that the client and server use to run their own code.
+(One option we are looking at is allowing users to run their code on the KA servers, in docker containers)

 The Client code is a single-page-app which communicates through a Web-Socket API to the server.
-The user code running in docker containers also communicates via web-sockets.

 Since the API is open-source then this offers the opportunity for third-party clients to be written which can be used to drive a users empire.